adorsys/didcomm-mediator-rs/generic-server/README.md

 **2. Register the Plugin:**

- Add the plugin to the static PLUGINS array.This array are located in your main server configuration file or a central location where the server initializes and manages plugins.
+ Add the plugin to the static PLUGINS array (located in `src/plugin/mod.rs`).

 **3. Utilize the Plugin:**